-Kathleen Farley Wolf
+Kathleen Farley Wolf, Forester

 Kathleen has been working on forest management and conservation for the past 20 years.
 She joined the King County Forestry Program in 2018, where she works on developing strategies for long-term forest conservation in King County, including creating incentives for forest management that enhance carbon sequestration and support rural landowners.
 She also serves as the liaison to the King County Rural Forest Commission.
 When not working, Kathleen enjoys running, cycling, skiing, hiking and spending time with her family.
-Kathleen can be reached at email@example.com or (206) 477-4363.

 For nearly four decades, Richard has held a number of positions with local, state and federal resource agencies as well as The Nature Conservancy and has contributed to conservation efforts focused on forests, farmland and marine freshwater systems.
 He has been managing the King County Agriculture, Forestry and Incentives Unit since 2015.
 When not working, he enjoys birding, hiking, kayaking, cooking and traveling.
-Richard can be reached at email@example.com or (206) 477-3876.

-Eric Beach (not pictured)
+Eric Beach, Regulatory/Permitting Specialist (not pictured)

 Eric has been actively involved in forest management, regulatory compliance and land use policy over the last 25 years.
 He was an environmental scientist with Weyerhaeuser and the environmental manager for Green Diamond Resource Company NW timberlands prior to coming to King County DNRP as Regulatory/Permitting Specialist in 2017.
 Eric works with private forestland and farmland owners to help them navigate regulatory and permitting challenges.
 Eric enjoys skiing in the winter, golfing in the summer and travelling whenever time and money allow.
-Eric can be reached at firstname.lastname@example.org or (206) 263-0574.

 » Back to King County Forestry Program